Brain Game #1: Counting Digits

 (See above.)

-Next, try your hand at these printable crossword puzzles from the pages of Reader’s Digest Canada.
+Can you solve these printable crossword puzzles from the pages of Reader’s Digest Canada?

 Brain Game #6: The Long and Short of It